JasonPunyon/Rol/README.md

 public static void AnswerQuestion(int questionId, int userId, string aBody) {
-    //And I don't think I even have to write you code to add the answer, you already know what it looks like...because everything's just getting objects and setting properties.
+    //And I don't think I even have to write you code to add the answer.
+    //You can probably guess it, because everything's just getting objects and setting properties.

     //But I'll write it anyway :)
     var user = Store.Get<IUser>(userId);